exercism/go/exercises/concept/airport-robot/.docs/introduction.md

 For implementing the interface, it does not matter whether the method has a value or poiter receiver.
 (Revisit the [methods concepts][concept-methods] if you are unsure about those.)

+> A value of interface type can hold any value that implements those methods. [^1]

-`Stats` can now be used in all the places that expect the `Counter` interface.
+That means `Stats` can now be used in all the places that expect the `Counter` interface.

 ```go
 func SetUpAnalytics(couter Counter) {